Chat with us, powered by LiveChat

 "The opportunities and ways to get involved with volunteering are so diverse and all your efforts and time feel truly appreciated.
 I didn't understand just how much I would gain from volunteering, and I wish I'd known sooner.
 I'm incredibly grateful for all the opportunities and support I've been given; I don't see a future without volunteering now."

-Val Keeble, Open Mental Health Stakeholder Engagement Coordinator commented:
+Val Keeble, Open Mental Health Stakeholder Engagement Coordinator, at Spark Somerset commented:

 "Clare's determination, infectious enthusiasm, and unwavering passion for aiding others are truly inspiring.
 She actively connects with various groups and individuals, listening attentively and showing utmost respect.
-As part of the Open Mental Health (OMH) Champions, Clare is instrumental in the Community Engagement Project, always advocating for OMH and ensuring community voices shape service delivery."
+As part an OMH Champion, Clare is instrumental in the Community Engagement Project, always advocating for OMH and ensuring community voices shape service delivery."

-If Clare's story has inspired you to get involved in volunteering, click on the link below to see the current opportunities available.
+If Clare's story has inspired you to get involved in volunteering with OMH, click the link below to see their current opportunities.

 Share Post